Senusret I: Coregency

+Reign length

+The Turin King List 6:21 provides a reign length of 45 regnal years.
+The number of months and days are missing.
+His highest attested date is Year 44, such as the stele of Wepwawet-aa.

 Royal Court

 Some of the key members of the court of Senusret I are known.

 The Vizier

 The royal court was headed by the vizier.
 The vizier at the beginning of his reign was Intefiqer, who is known from many inscriptions and from his tomb next to the pyramid of Amenemhat I. He seems to have held this office for a long period of time and was followed by a vizier named Senusret.

 The Treasurer

 Two treasurers are known from the reign of the king: Sobekhotep (year 22) and Mentuhotep.
 The latter had a huge tomb next to the pyramid of the king and he seems to have been the main architect of the Amun temple at Karnak.

 The High Stewards

 Several high stewards are attested.
 Hor is known from several stelae and from an inscription in the Wadi el-Hudi where he was evidently the leader of an expedition for amethyst.
 One of the stelae is dated to Year 9 of the king.
-A certain Nakhr followed in office attested around Year 12 of the king.
+A certain Nakht followed in office attested around Year 12 of the king.
 He had a tomb at Lisht.
 A certain Antef, son of a woman called Zatamun is known again from several stelae, one dates to Year 24 another one to Year 25 of Senusret I. Another Antef was the son of a woman called Zatuser and was most likely also high steward in the king's reign.